onetapbeyond/gen_metrics/bench/README.md

 Combined with what we learned in the previous benchmark test we can now make the following generalization:

 > GenMetrics can safely monitor a GenServer process when the rate-of-calls on that process is low or moderate.
-Above a certain rate-of-calls, the runtime overhead of GenMetrics will impact negatively on your application's performance.
+However, above a certain rate-of-calls, the runtime overhead of GenMetrics will impact negatively on your application's performance.

 On our test hardware, 67k calls-per-second was sufficiently high to see significant runtime impact.
 While just 1k calls-per-second was so low that zero runtime impact was observed regardless of whether we were monitoring synchronous or asynchronous calls.